 What is the timeline?

 There will be quarterly deadlines for submitting subgrant applications to RTI.
-The first is January 31, 2025.
+The first was January 31, 2025.
 RTI must make all subgrants within 3 years.

 What other incentives could I use to help me accomplish my goals?